melvinchia3636/YouTube-Scraping-API/docs/installation.rst

 Source
 ------
-If for some reason you dont hate using PyPI, you may also install using git.
+If for some reason you hate using PyPI to install packages, you may also install using git.

 .. code-block:: powershell